githubteacher/vigilant-waffle/upcrob-securian-maplelake.md

 ### Miscellaneous

-There's ~~some~~ no debate as to whether lakes are better than groves...
+There's ~~some~~ no debate as to whether groves are better than lakes...
+Sometimes you get a conflict.